cartographer-project/cartographer_ros/docs/source/ros_api.rst

   Fetches the requested submap.

 start_trajectory (`cartographer_ros_msgs/StartTrajectory`_)
-  Starts another trajectory by specifying its sensor topics and trajectory options as an binary-encoded proto.
+  Starts a trajectory using default sensor topics and the provided configuration.
+  An initial pose can be optionally specified.
 Returns an assigned trajectory ID.

-  The ``start_trajectory`` executable provides a convenient wrapper to use this service.
+trajectory_query (`cartographer_ros_msgs/TrajectoryQuery`_)
+  Returns the trajectory data from the pose graph.

 finish_trajectory (`cartographer_ros_msgs/FinishTrajectory`_)
   Finishes the given `trajectory_id`'s trajectory by running a final optimization.